 When you open a credit card with an airline, you’ll earn and redeem miles within that frequent flier program.
 Similarly, when you open a credit card with a hotel chain, you can only earn and redeem points within that loyalty program.

 For the most wiggle room, you’ll want to earn flexible travel rewards rather than being locked into one program.
 Chase Ultimate Rewards points are touted as one of the best flexible rewards currencies out there, and for good reason.
-You can essentially transform your points to flights on any airline, hotel stays at a chain, independent property or home rental and more.
+You can essentially transform your points to flights on any airline or into hotel stays at a chain, independent property or home rental—and more.

 Every trip you book with the Chase Sapphire Preferred Card automatically becomes protected thanks to its long list of complimentary travel protections.
-You may even want to apply for this card merely for the peace of mind you’ll gain from traveling.
+You may even want to apply for this card merely for the peace of mind you’ll gain.

-As we head into the busy summer season (that could be busier than usual given pent-up travel demand stemming from the pandemic), flight delays and other travel mishaps are common.
-Rather than purchasing individual travel or car rental insurance, the Chase Sapphire Preferred Card is the best way to protect yourself — and for relatively minimal cost.
+As we head into the busy summer season, flight delays and other travel mishaps are common.
+Rather than purchasing individual travel or car rental insurance, the Chase Sapphire Preferred Card is a great way to protect yourself—and for relatively minimal cost.

 If you’re filing a claim for reimbursement with any of the protections afforded to you, be sure to keep track of all receipts and proper documentation.
 In the event of a travel emergency, these protections can rescue the day by saving you thousands of dollars.